How Much to Remove Artex Ceiling?

 A: You can still buy Artex quite freely in DIY stores, and even though it's fallen out of favour for other substances, it is now safe to use.

-This is because the use of Asbestos in Artex has been banned since 1985, so any new Artex purchased now will be completely safe to use.
+This is because the use of Asbestos in any product, including Artex, has been banned since 1999.
+So any new Artex purchased from a DIY store will now be asbestos free in the UK.

 Get Instant Quotes